Congregation Adath Jeshurun

-Congregation Adath Jeshurun is a historic synagogue, now serving as a church, at 397 Blue Hill Avenue in the Roxbury neighborhood of Boston, Massachusetts.
+Congregation Adath Jeshurun is an historic former synagogue, serving as a church since 1967, at 397 Blue Hill Avenue in the Roxbury neighborhood of Boston, Massachusetts, in the United States.

+The congregation was formed in 1894.
 As the Jewish community of Roxbury gradually moved away, its congregation dwindled and in 1967 it was sold to Ecclesia Apostolic Church.
 It was purchased by its present owner, the First Haitian Baptist Church, in 1978.
 The church has restored it to its present condition.

-The Romanesque style building was designed in 1906 by Frederick Norcross and David Krokyn and added to the National Register of Historic Places in 1999.
+The Romanesque Revival style building was designed in 1906 by Frederick Norcross and built by David Krokyn and added to the National Register of Historic Places in 1999.